TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/HelpInside/Index.rst

 .. figure:: ../Images/BackendLabelHelp.png
    :alt: Context help pop-up for the :guilabel:`Column` label
+   :class: with-shadow

+   Context help pop-up for the :guilabel:`Column` label

 Most content elements include a **question mark icon**.
 Click the icon to display a help window about the item or function it is next to.

 .. figure:: ../Images/BackendElementHelp.png
    :alt: Context help window for the editing interface
+   :class: with-shadow

+   Context help window for the editing interface

 TYPO3 Manual
 ============